LunaNotes

 [19:07]

-The Press: Follow up on that.
-Thank you, Karoline.
+>> Follow up on that.
+Thank you, Caroline.

 [19:08]

-On these Iran talks, I mean,
+On on these Iran uh talks, I mean, how

 [19:10]

-how much time is the President willing to give it
+much time is the president willing to

-before he is seriously maybe considering military action?
+give it before he is seriously maybe

 [19:16]

-Is he willing to give it that full two weeks?
+willing to give it that full two weeks?

 [19:18]

-And has he given the Iranian officials a deadline on
+And has he given the Iranian officials a

-when he wants to see a deal?
+deadline on when he wants to see a deal?

 [19:22]

-Karoline Leavitt: It's a fair question, Rachel,
+>> It's a fair question, Rachel, but I'm

-but I'm not going to set deadlines
+not going to set deadlines on behalf of

 [19:25]

-on behalf of the President of the United States from up here.
+the president of the United States from

 [19:27]

-The Press: And then just one more on the shutdown.
+>> And just one more on the shutdown.
+Um,

 [19:29]

-Um, we're now in this partial shutdown over DHS funding.
+we're now in this partial shutdown um

 [19:35]

-Can we expect to see them at the White House
+see them at the White House to try to

-to try to make a deal on this?
+make a deal on this?

 [19:41]

-he hasn't had any direct conversation or correspondence
+any direct conversation or

-with Democrat lawmakers recently.
+correspondence with Democrat lawmakers

 [19:45]

-It doesn't mean he's not willing to.
+recently.
+It doesn't mean he's not

 [19:46]

-I'm just not aware of any conversations
+willing to.
+I'm just not aware of any

-that have taken place.
-I do know the White House
+conversations that have taken place.
+I

-and the President's representatives have been
+president's representatives have been in

 [19:54]

-in direct conversations with both Democrats and Republicans.
+direct conversations with both Democrats

-But, of course, Democrats are the reason
+Democrats are the reason that the

 [19:59]

-that the Department of Homeland Security
+Department of Homeland Security is

 [20:01]

-is currently shut down.
+currently shut down.
+Um they have chosen

-They have chosen to act against the American people
+to act against the American people for

 [20:06]

-for political reasons.
-And now we have FEMA workers,
+political reasons.
+Uh, and now we have

-the men and women of the United States Coast Guard,
+FEMA workers, the men and women of the

 [20:12]

-men and women of TSA, who keep our airports moving,
+of TSA who keep our airports moving, who

 [20:15]

-who will be working without paychecks
+will be working without paychecks, uh,

 [20:17]

-for no good reason other than the Democrats
+for no good reason other than the

 [20:20]

-And the President thinks that is irresponsible and despicable.
+that is irresponsible and despicable.
+He

 [20:24]

-He wants the government to be open.
+wants the government to be open.
+We've

 [20:26]

-We've been engaged in good faith negotiations with Democrats.
+been engaged in good faith negotiations

-that frankly was very unserious
+over a counter proposal that frankly was

-and we hope they get serious very soon
+very unserious and we hope they get

-because Americans are going to be impacted by this.
+going to be impacted by this.

-Sure.
+>> Sure.

 [20:42]

-a forthcoming executive order on voter ID.
+order on voter ID.
+Is there more details

-Is there more details you can provide about -- for that?
+you can provide about for that and can

-And can you talk about any steps
+you talk about any steps that you're

-that you're taking to overcome court challenges
+taking to overcome core challenges that

 [20:54]

-Karoline Leavitt: Well, as the President said
+on voting?
+Well, as the president said

 [20:56]

-in that Truth Social post,
+in that truth social post, he's

 [20:57]

-he's discussing and exploring legal options
+discussing and exploring legal options

 [21:00]

-for a potential executive order with respect to voter ID,
+for a potential executive order with

 [21:03]

-but this is something he's made very clear
+something he's made very clear he wants

-he wants Congress to get done.
+Congress to get done.
+The Save America

-The SAVE Act is a common sense piece of legislation
+Act is a common sense piece of

-that has now passed the House of Representatives
+legislation that has now passed the

-This is a common sense policy
+States of America.
+This is a common

-that nearly 90 percent of the country agrees with.
+sense policy that nearly 90% of the

 [21:26]

-to vote in our nation's elections.
+should have an ID to vote in our

-And I know the vast majority of Americans agree
+nation's elections.
+And I know the vast

 [21:34]

-with him on that,
+majority of Americans agree with him on

-and he wants Congress to move and move quickly to get it done.
+move quickly to get it done.

 [21:41]

-as a humanitarian crisis.
+being described as a humanitarian

-What is a successful outcome for the US
+crisis.
+Can what is a successful outcome

-Is there anything less than regime change
+Cuba?
+Is there anything less than regime

-that would be considered success?
+change that would be considered success?

 [21:58]

-Karoline Leavitt: I think as Secretary Rubio has articulated,
+>> I think as Secretary Rubio has

 [22:00]

-and the President himself, we obviously want to see
+we obviously want to see uh flourishing

-flourishing and prosperous democracies all over the world,
+and prosperous democracies all over the

-especially in our own hemisphere.
+world.
+Uh especially in our own

-I'm not dictating any actions the United States
+hemisphere.
+Uh I'm not dictating any

-may take to get there,
+actions the United States may take to

 [22:17]

-to have Cuba be a truly free and prosperous democracy.
+Cuba be a truly free and prosperous

-Unfortunately, right now that is not the case.
+democracy.
+Unfortunately, right now that

 [22:22]

-They are a regime that is falling.
+is not the case.
+They are uh a regime

-Their country is collapsin
+that is falling.
+Their country is

-and that's why we believe it's in their best interest
+believe it's in their best interest to

 [22:29]

-to make very dramatic changes very soon.
+make very dramatic changes very soon.
+Um

 [22:32]

-And we'll see what they decide to do.
+and we'll see what they decide to do.

 [22:34]

-Sure.
+>> Sure.

 [22:35]

-The Press: Thank you so much.
+>> Thank you so much.
+Uh following up on

 [22:36]

-Following up on Gaza, this $5 billion,
+Gaza, this $5 billion, who exactly would

-who exactly will be in charge of managing this -- this money?
+be in charge of managing this this

 [22:42]

-Would that be the President himself
+money?
+Would that be the president

-making the final decisions on how these funds are spent?
+himself making the final decisions on

 [22:47]

-Karoline Leavitt: It will be the Board of Peace,
+>> It will be the board of peace which the

 [22:49]